ankit10000/Project-1_ecommerce-website/README.md

 Overview

 1. I have successfully completed all task which is given in the project summary.
-2. also using azure service to deploy my project.
+2. also using azure cloud service to deploy my project.
 3. In this project user register by using attributes like contact, email, name, address, password after user login successfully.
 4. if user not logged in and try to checkout, user showing an alert please logged in.
 5. And added annimation like hover, transition, transform also using javascript functions to create my website interactive.